On a new prediction of Causal Quantum Mechanics for the two-slit interference experiment with electrons: Elementary computation of the emission power of photons by an accelerated electron

 We see a great resemblance to the Larmor's formula for an accelerated electron of Classical electrodynamics.

 We can write the last equation using the "`fine structure constant'': $\alpha=\frac{e^2}{\hbar c}$ as

-\be \left(\frac{dE}{dt}\right)_{a\rightarrow b}=\frac{4}{3}\frac{\alpha \hbar}{c^2}\left|\Bra{p_{b}} \ddot{\bm{r}}\Ket{p_{a}}\right|^{2} \en
+\be \left(\frac{dE}{dt}\right)_{a\rightarrow b}=\frac{4}{3}\frac{\alpha \hbar}{c^2}\left|\Bra{p_{b}} \ddot{\bm{r}}\Ket{p_{a}}\right|^{2} \, . \en

+It is important at this point to emphasize that the formula obtained, Eq. (\ref{erutbis}), is valid independently of the interpretation, that is, it is worth both for the interpretation of Copenhagen and for causal interpretation. \footnote{This is given in the same way that the Schroedinger's equation is valid for both Copenhagen and Causal Interpretation.
+The novelty will appear in the Causal interpretation when the Bohm's guidance equation is assumed (This equation, one the postulates of the Bohmian theory, reads: $ p = \nabla S, \, $ see for example \cite{hol}.) or, in other words, when it is accepted that the electron follow along trajectories, see section \ref{peca}.}

-Now we analyze the electron considered in our problem, which once abandoned the slits experiences no potential before striking the screen (i.e. $V(\bm{r})=0$ for $x_{slit}<x<x_{screen}$) .
-This mean that its hamiltonian is that of a free particle, Eq. (\ref{freee}), and then $\ddot{\bm{r}}$ vanish:
+Let´s now see what the Eq. (\ref{erutbis}) says according to the Copenhagen Interpretation.
+We analyze the electron considered in our problem, which once abandoned the slits experiences no potential before striking the screen, \ie $V(x)=0$ for $x_{slit}<x<x_{screen}$.
+This mean that its hamiltonian is that of a free particle, Eq. (\ref{freee}), and then the operator $\ddot{\bm{r}}$ vanish: